apichangelog/apichangelog.github.io/_posts/2014-11-26-Twilio-api-change.md

 So we asked Rob what are some of the bigger plans for late 2014 and early 2015 at Twilio?

-“We are preparing for a API upgrade and a big price drop.
+> “We are preparing for a API upgrade and a big price drop.
 These prices drops will be across international and domestic pricing.
 This has been possible due to the economies of scale achieved recently by Twilio.
 As our developer network has grown significantly the unit price economics improved, so we are excited to pass this onto our custommers.“

 We then began to dive deeper into how change has occurred at Twilio.
 The example Rob discussed was enabling MMS for USA long codes.
 There was a need to add a new parameter to the existing end-point.

 So the process began with the product manager outlining the initial requirements and this document is shared across the relevant team of engineers.
 They begin to think through implications on different engineering build stories.
 When closer to launch they start implementing this in many languages consuming the APIs to ensure all frameworks are accounted for.
 This is then spread through the Twilio API evangelist community to ensure they are also validating this will be usable and useful for the community.
 Then if the evangelist group is cleared they will move onto a few major customers who are currently using the most similar endpoints.
 They validate with the customer their approach and enable testing initial.
 Twillio can dive further down on this to find those who are the best fit for new features by reviewing API logs, usage of endpoints and the use cases they are used for by API COnsumer.

-Aside: Like we discussed with <link to Goardless story> GoCardless, Twilio also has logs of all usage down to specific endpoints by individual consumers, so they can have in depth conversation with consumers when change is looking to be rolled out.
+Aside: Like we discussed with [GoCardless](http://blog.apichangelog.com/2014/11/13/gocardless-apis.html  "GoCardless on API Changelog"), Twilio also has logs of all usage down to specific endpoints by individual consumers, so they can have in depth conversation with consumers when change is looking to be rolled out.

 MMS at Twilio was a neat design problem.
 The MMS protocol allows different media in the same message.
 Twilio wanted to show all media options and the spec allows for overloading of http spec.
 Each item would then be presented as a media URL.
 The problem was this broke in the Ruby on Rails and PHP frameworks.
 So their conclusion was they had to be more pragmatic on the solution they were going to provide.
 Thus they had to go for a more simple solution without overloading to ensure they could ensure this works in a clear and functional way for all developers.